½cupalmond flour2 ounces; can use ¼ cup all-purpose flour if gluten/carbs are OK

 Notes

 You can use frozen cauliflower rice.
-If you do, microwave it in a covered microwave-safe bowl for about 2 minutes, just until it's no longer frozen.
+Microwave it in a covered microwave-safe bowl for about 2 minutes, just until it's no longer frozen.
 Drain well to prevent the fritters from being watery and falling apart.
-I like to spread it on paper towels to make sure it's dry.
+I spread it on paper towels to make sure it's dry.

-The nutrition info assumes the pancakes will absorb about half the oil.
+The nutrition info assumes the pancakes will absorb about half of the oil.